 Highlights

-In support of economic reconciliation, the Province is working with First Nations and the B.C. business sector to develop strong economic partnerships.
-To support this work and create economic growth, the Province announced the intent to develop what would become the First Nations Equity Financing Program (FNEFP) in Budget 2024.
-This program will facilitate First Nations equity investment by providing loan guarantees for projects where there is a shared interest.
-The program’s intent is to address barriers many First Nations face accessing capital to gain meaningful representation in projects in their own territories.
-The Ministry of Finance held discussions with First Nations organizations, provincial government ministries, the federal government and the B.C. business community to develop the FNEFP design and implementation.
+The Province is working with First Nations and the B.C. business sector to develop strong economic partnerships.
+To support this work, the Province is formally launching the First Nations Equity Financing Program (FNEFP) in spring 2026.
+The program will support equity financing opportunities for First Nations to have meaningful participation in projects within British Columbia, where there is shared interest and readiness with the Province.
+Through the use of the First Nations Equity Financing Special Account and partnerships with First Nations, businesses, lenders and the federal government and its agencies, the program will help ensure that provincial equity loan guarantees and other tools are responsive to First Nation investment priorities.
+The Ministry of Finance worked with First Nations organizations, provincial government ministries, the federal government and the B.C. business community to develop the FNEFP design and implementation.